qbead/qbeadWebsite/content/book/rotation.md

 ---

 ::: intro-box
-In this lesson, we'll talk more about rotation, introducing concepts like angular velocity and polar coordinates.
+In this lesson, we'll talk more about rotation.
+We'll introduce concepts like angular velocity and polar coordinates that make it more easy to describe circular motion.
 :::

 Imagine you are getting on a merry-go-round.